improbable-eng/grpc-web/README.md

 The code here is `alpha` quality.
 It is being used for a subset of Improbable's frontend single-page apps in production.

 ## Known Limitations
-See the grpc-web-client's Transport Documentation for [a list of Web Browser caveats](./client/grpc-web/docs/transport.md#http/2-based-transports).
+See the `@improbable-eng/grpc-web` client Transport Documentation for [a list of Web Browser caveats](./client/grpc-web/docs/transport.md#http/2-based-transports).

 ### Contributing
 See [CONTRIBUTING](./CONTRIBUTING.md)